dandeliontree/GCD-assignment/CodeBook.md

 - 'features_info.txt' fro a description of the selected features measured and,
 - 'features.txt' for a complete list of the variables.

 ### Tidy data set

-The training and test subsets of the original dataset were combined to produce final raw dataset which was tidied to present the following 68 variables consisting of
+The training and test subsets of the original dataset were combined to produce final raw dataset which was tidied to present 68 variables in total the two of the variabiles are

 - SUBJECT    - subject idnetifier
 - ACTIVITY   - activity label one of either 'WALKING','WALKING UPSTAIRS','WALKING DOWNSTAIRS','SITTING','STANDING''LAYING'

-and the average values of all variables related to mean and std (Standard deviation) measures in the original data set following are a list of the 66 Variable names where mean was repalce with MEAN an std with STD and all hyphens - and parenthesis () and ..... were removed.
+THe remaining 66 represent the average values for all variables related to mean and std (Standard deviation) measures in the original data set.
+Following are a list of the 66 Variable names where mean was repalce with MEAN, std with STD, all hyphens '-' and parenthesis '()' were removed and, 'BodyBody' was replaced with Body.

 - "tBodyAccMEANX"
 - "tBodyAccMEANY"